PabloCorso/elma-web-editor/ROADMAP.md

     - Gravity Left
     - Gravity Right
     - Food anim number (1-9)
+      - Add support for 1-9 food animation numbers.
+Default LGR use 1-2, use modulo for higher numbers.
     - In-game set right clicking apple with move tool
   - Pictures:
     - Right click to select picture or mask with texture and left click to place.